 Transaction types are:

-0: (TrxType:0) is for notification message “no OTP will be generated or included in message”,
+0: (TrxType:0) is for notification messages “no OTP will be generated or included in message”,

 1: (TrxType:1) is for authentication nominally used in the login process “no transaction details”,

 2: (TrxType:2) is for transaction verification normally includes transaction details that get passes as a hexadecimal encoded string.
 The message assembly function decodes and formats based on the template.